mdartmann/mkiss/README.md

 This repository includes three folders:

-- `core` for core system utilities, such as compilers, the libc and coreutils
+- `core` for core system utilities, such as compilers, libc, coreutils and the kernel
-- `extra` for extra utilities useful in daily use
+- `extra` for extra console utilities and libraries that aren't part of the core
-- `gui` for graphical applications, such as the Sway window manager, and their back-end
+- `gui` for graphical applications, such as the Sway window manager, and their back-ends

 ## Contributions